Last Update: April 2021

 You can easily measure TTFB with GTMetrix, which refers to this metric as “waiting” time.

 You can also measure your TTFB with WebPageTest.
-When you scan your site, the results will display a letter grade for your TTFB and also display your TTFB in seconds.
+When you scan your site, you’ll get your TTFB in seconds.

-Let’s look at some ways you can reduce the TTFB for your WordPress site.
+Let’s look at how you can reduce the TTFB and the server response times for your WordPress site.
+Hint: choosing the best WordPress caching plugin will come in handy!

 1. Use a Fast Web Host

-Also, while you can’t really control the amount of traffic your site receives, you can control your site’s scalability.
-So if you’re expecting high traffic to your site, ensure your host is able to scale your site quickly to improve its TTFB.
+While you can’t control your site’s amount of traffic, you can manage your site’s scalability.
+So if you’re expecting high traffic to your site, ensure your host can scale your site quickly to improve its TTFB.

 One of the easiest ways to decrease TTFB is to set up caching on your WordPress site.
 Caching helps decrease TTFB by helping reduce the server processing time.